OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-09.md

 ## 2 Corinthians 9:15

-Thanks be to God for His indescribable gift!
+Praise be to God for His gift beyond words!